electricbookworks/electric-book-workflow/guide/50-print-output.md

     ~~~

 2. Using Prince there isn't a universal way to speed up conversion, except to only convert the files you really need to be working on.
 (If you've used Javascript in your HTML, that can slow Prince down.
 [We wrap scripts, like Google Analytics tags, in a test that checks for Prince](https://github.com/electricbookworks/electric-book-workflow/blob/gh-pages/template/_includes/header.html).)
 3. Use a PDF Viewer that [doesn't lock the file](http://superuser.com/questions/599442/pdf-viewer-that-handles-live-updating-of-pdf-doesnt-lock-the-file).
-On Windows, [Sumatra](http://www.sumatrapdfreader.org/free-pdf-reader.html) is perfect for this, unlike Acrobat and Windows Preview, which locks the file.
+	*	On Windows, [Sumatra](http://www.sumatrapdfreader.org/free-pdf-reader.html) is perfect for this, unlike Acrobat and Windows Preview, which locks the file.
 If you edit/regenerate a PDF it has open, Sumatra will allow that to happen and will automatically reload the new file, at the same page you had open.
-We believe Mac Preview does the same, though we haven't tested it.
+	*	On Mac OSX, Preview does the same, though we've found it doesn't open the regenerated file to the page you were on, sending you back to the start of the book, which is a pain.
+A much better alternative on OSX is [Skim](http://skim-app.sourceforge.net/), an open-source PDF reader.
+In its Preferences > Sync, set Skim to watch for file changes and update automatically.
+You may also want to set PDFs to open to the last viewed page in Preferences > General.

 ## Managing hyphenation in Prince